datalad-handbook/book/docs/glossary.rst

       Git concept: A concise summary of changes you should attach to a :command:`datalad save` command.
 This summary will show up in your :term:`DataLad dataset` history.

+   conda
+      A package, dependency, and environment management system for a number of programming languages.
+      Find out more at `docs.conda.io <https://docs.conda.io/en/latest/>`_.
+      It overlaps with :term:`pip` in functionality, but it is advised to not use both tools simultaneously for package management.

    DataLad dataset
       A DataLad dataset is a Git repository that may or may not have a data annex that is used to manage data referenced in a dataset.
 In practice, most DataLad datasets will come with an annex.